 Van Solar in United Kingdom

-The UK has low sun for much of the year and very low winter sun — solar alone will not keep a full-time van charged from November to February.
+The UK has low sun for much of the year and very low winter sun, and solar alone will not keep a full-time van charged from November to February.
 Size panels for the shoulder seasons, lean on campsite hookups and a DC-DC charger in winter, and build a generous battery so a few sunless days do not strand you.
 Flat, horizontal roof panels lose even more in low winter sun angles.

 Take a steady 1,500 Wh/day build.
 At United Kingdom's annual 2.5 peak sun hours that needs about 800 W of solar.
 In winter, with only 0.8 hours, the same load needs about 2500 W — that is the ×3.1 winter penalty in one number.
 Size your array for the season you actually travel, and let the battery cover the cloudy days.